Hủ Tiếu Xào (Vietnamese Stir-Fried Noodles with Beef)

 Instructions

-- Add more oil.
-Cook the onions and Chinese broccoli stems for 2 minutes, stirring occasionally.
-Add the Chinese broccoli leaves and cook for an additional 4-5 minutes until the vegetables are softened.
+- Cook the vegetables.
+Add remaining oil.
+Cook onion and broccoli stems for 2 minutes.
+Add leaves and cook 4–5 minutes until softened.

 Notes